 How to Top Up on Phone Credit

 If you buy a top-up off the street, they’ll give you a receipt with instructions on how to recharge your SIM card – in Vietnamese, of course.
-But if you ask, most people should be more than happy to do it for you.
+But if you ask, most sales assistants should be happy to do it for you.